, to order Tottenham tickets, see fixtures listed above..

 Transportation to the Stadium

-Meanwhile, one can also take the train with a number of options available from London Underground, London Overground and National Rail.
-The first one stops at Seven Sisters Tottenham Lane, the second one stops at White Hart Lane while the last one stops at Northumberland Park.
+Other options include taking the train, to White Hart Lane or Northumberland Park.
 The most popular matches and tickets at the Tottenham stadium are in the English Premier League and the UEFA Champions League.